Do you want to bring your pet along with you when you travel?

 In the hold

-Please note: snub-nosed pets such as Bulldogs, Boxers, Pekinese or Persian cats can suffer from breathing difficulties in high-stress situations.
+Please note: snub-nosed animals such as Bulldogs, Boxers, Pekinese or Persian cats can suffer from breathing difficulties in high-stress situations.
 Please consult your veterinarian before air travel.

 In the cabin